ncc-erik-steringer/Aerides/README.md

 the capability to read/interpret infrastructure-as-code (IaC) files.

-However, by deploying IaC (Terraform in this case) against an instance of LocalStack, then pointing the tools at LocalStack, we can still perform scanning/evaluation for continuous integration.
+However, by deploying IaC (Terraform in this case) against an instance of LocalStack, then pointing the tools at LocalStack, we can still perform scanning/testing to identify risks before they make it to production infrastructure.

 ## Implementation